5cover/portfolio/doc/scratch.md

 that way we don't repeat it too much while still providing it regularily?

 do we even need to do this?

-## fix tooltips

-sometimes they don't go away

-fade transition

-Fix bug: when you hover the card and go back to the tooltip, the definition doesn't go away

-What we can do: add the tooltip to the DOM once when it's shown for the first time, and then never remove it, just hide it.